-Snapdragons are one of the most beautiful flowers to grow in the home garden.
-Many don’t know how easy it is to grow Snapdragons from seed and care for them in Central Texas.
+Snapdragons are among the most beautiful flowers to grow in the home garden.
+However, many don’t know how easy it is to grow Snapdragons from seed and care for them in Central Texas.

 Two types of Snapdragon plants

-There two types of snapdragons bush and tall.
-The bush one has a mounding growth habit, which makes it a good choice for borders.
+There are two types of snapdragons bush and tall.
+The bush one has a mounding growth habit, making it a good choice for borders.
 Its blooms start showing up early in the season.

 The tall snapdragon grows tall and may reach three feet in height.
-It grows all winter long, to finally put on a fantastic show early Spring.
+It grows all winter long to put on a fantastic show in early spring, finally.

 When to start the snapdragon seeds?

 Snapdragon is a hardy annual or a cool-season flower, so you should treat them like you would your fall crops.
 Start the seeds whenever you start brassicas, lettuce, and leafy greens.
 The usual time is the end of August beginning of September.

 Snapdragon seeds are as small as a grain of salt so try to handle them with care.

 - Fill a shallow container with pre-moistened seed starting soil mix.

 - Scatter the seeds sparingly and try not to crowd them.